Free Erie County Public Records Lookup (Search Anyone)

 Source: Ohio Department of Health19

-Or visit any of the Department of Health offices throughout Ohio to drop the completed form off in person.
+Or visit any of the Department of Health Offices throughout Ohio to drop the completed form off in person.

 For more information on ordering records from the Ohio Department of Health, email [email protected].